mkorpela/pabot/TRICKS.md

 # Tricks

 Different approaches and common knowledge about solving how to do parallel testing.
+(Please contribute!)

 ### Cookbook example: How to use pabot to distribute testing to multiple remote machines